McKenzieNeuro/McKenzieLab/README.md

 ## Technical notes and comments
 Currently we sample wavelet frequencies from a log space spanning 0.5 Hz to 200 Hz; our data's sampling frequency is 2000 Hz.

-Under the hood, scipy's coherence function computes the mean of the square of the cross spectral density divided by the psd of each signal, and averages over as many 256-sample windows that it can fit into our 5-second long segment (=10000 samples).
+Under the hood, scipy's coherence function (and mscohere) computes the mean of the square of the cross spectral density divided by the psd of each signal, and averages over as many 256-sample windows that it can fit into our 5-second long segment (=10000 samples).
 The smallest frequency it samples is only half a wavelength, the second smallest is a full wavelength.
-These low frequencies are already much greater than our low wavelet frequencies.
+These low frequencies (the lowest of which is about 7Hz) are already much greater than our low wavelet frequencies.

 ## Conventions